nodeontrain/nodeontrain.xyz/tuts/remember_me.md

 There are two closely related subtleties left to address.
 The first subtlety is that, even though the “Log out” link appears only when logged-in, a user could potentially have multiple browser windows open to the site.
 If the user logged out in one window, thereby setting current_user to `null`, clicking the “Log out” link in a second window would result in an error because of `this.forget(req, this.current_user(req))` in the log_out method.
 We can avoid this by logging out only if the user is logged in.

-These are exactly the sorts of subtleties that benefit from test-driven development, so we’ll write tests to catch the two errors before correcting them.
+These are exactly the sorts of subtleties that benefit from test-driven development, so we'll write tests to catch the two errors before correcting them.

 `public/test/e2e_test/integration/users_login_test.js`